jaedle/mirror-to-gitea/README.md

 It is also possible to mirror private repos, which can be configred here in [#parameters](#parameters).
 When mirroring private repos, they will be created as private repos on your gitea server.

+Additionally, you can now mirror:
+- Issues from GitHub repositories (including labels)
+- Starred repositories from your GitHub account
+- Repositories from organizations you belong to

 ## Prerequisites

 - A github user or organization with repositories